Last Updated: Dec 22, 2020

 State Board of Osteopathic Medicine

-Due to the COVID-19 emergency, additional statutory and regulatory suspensions are expected to be forth coming, the Pennsylvania Medical Society (PAMED) will continue to provide updates as these suspensions are announced.
+Due to the COVID-19 emergency, additional statutory and regulatory suspensions are expected to be forth coming, the Pennsylvania Medical Society (PAMED) will continue to provide updates as suspensions related to physician practice and licensure are announced.
+When announced, licensing suspensions will be posted by DOS here.

 PAMED has established a COVID-19 resource page where you will find additional information and resources on the COVID-19 outbreak.